chaosvolt/cdda-arcana-mod/README.md

 * Levels 6-10.
 A book for summoning your very own pet monstrosities.

 ##### A Story in Shadow
-* Levels 8-10.
+* Levels 4-9.
 Relatively rare book that combines some of the concepts from the three major factions.
 Translation: a few magic items with an assortment of useful effects.

 ##### Strange Map
 * Technically not a book but instead a mapping item, revealing most anomalous locations.

+##### The Path of Sword And Hammer
+* A rare book, rather than teaching magic it instead teaches a martial art, combining understanding of the arcane with cold steel.

 ## Tools of The Trade